LiskArchive/lisk-core/README.md

 ## Managing Lisk Node

+### System requirements

+The following system requirements are recommended for validator nodes:

+#### Memory

+- Machines with a minimum of 4 GB RAM for the Mainnet.
+- Machines with a minimum of 2 GB RAM for the Testnet.

+#### OS

+- Ubuntu 20.04
+- Ubuntu 18.04

 To start a Lisk Core node as a background process, we recommend using a process management tool, such as [PM2](https://pm2.keymetrics.io/).

 ### Example using PM2